-In a traditional sale, your real estate agent will typically guide you through the property disclosure process and help protect you from legal pitfalls.
-If you're selling for sale by owner (FSBO) in Nebraska, however, you're on your own.
-We recommend seeking the advice of a real estate professional or attorney to ensure you follow the law.
+In a traditional sale, your real estate agent guides you through the property disclosure process and helps you avoid legal risks.
+If you're selling without a realtor in Nebraska, however, you're on your own.
+We recommend seeking the counsel of a real estate professional or attorney to ensure you follow the law.

-🚨 DISCLAIMER: You shouldn't construe this article as legal advice.
-Clever Real Estate recommends consulting a real estate agent or a real estate attorney as you go through the disclosure process when selling your home.
+🚨 DISCLAIMER: We provide this article for informational purposes.
+It isn't intended to convey legal advice.
+Clever Real Estate recommends sellers consult a real estate agent or a real estate attorney to guide you through the disclosure process.

 Nebraska real estate disclosure requirements